Skip site navigation (1)Skip section navigation (2)

 When it is fish's turn to ask for input (like after it started or the

 command ended), it will show a prompt.
-It does this by running the
+Often this looks something like:

 The output of the former is displayed on the left and the latter's out-

 put on the right side of the terminal.
-The output of fish_mode_prompt
+For vi mode, the output of

 CONFIGURABLE GREETING